The best sales to shop today: Wayfair, Roomba, Spanx and more

 - A factory reconditioned Arlo Pro Security System is on sale at Woot! for one day, starting at $79.99 for an add-on camera.

-- Stay warm up this winter with one-day savings on Under Armour base layers at Woot!.
+- Stay warm this winter with one-day savings on Under Armour base layers at Woot!.

 - Upgrade your home entertainment setup with a discounted Roku Smart Soundbar, now $30 off its usual price.